Ademrobert/discord-bot-for-UR/README.md

 `!tempmute` a user
 `!warnings` List warnings a user has received
 `!warn` a user
+`!Slowmode` changes the typing speed in a channel
 #### Music
 `!play` a youtube link
 `!playlist` a youtube playlist link